Jglenn56773/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.
-Performing analysis on Kickstarter data to uncover trends
+By performing a data analysis on Kickstarter Campaigns, we are able to provide recommendations and give more insight on how to increase the chances of having a successfully funded campagin.